It's my right: Next Steps

 Aless, 17, Lancaster

 “Even with more young people coming out as LGBT, there's still a lack of basic SRE and consent education in schools, let alone about any LGBT aspects.
-SRE would help to promote understanding of everyone and decrease discrimination."
+SRE should help to promote understanding of everyone and decrease discrimination."

 Adam, 18, Lancaster